jonathanmcchesney/nextjs-uni-dash/README.md

 ```
 Material UI sx:

-* Allows you to apply styles directly in your component using the sx prop.
+* Allows you to apply styles directly in an component using the sx prop.
 * Styles are written as objects, enabling dynamic styles and easy access to Material UI's theme (e.g., breakpoints, colors).
 * Best for quick, component-level styling and when you need styles to react to props or state.
 * Can be considered a form of "JS-in-CSS."
-It allows you to write styles as JavaScript objects directly within your React components, instead of in separate CSS or Sass files.
+It allows you to write styles as JavaScript objects directly within an React components, instead of in separate CSS or Sass files.

 Sass Modules: